Pithikos/rest-framework-roles/README.md

 In the above example the user can only update their information only while not trying to update their email.

-> You can put all these functions inside a new file *granting.py* or just keep them close to the views, depending on what makes sense for your case.
-It's **important to not mix them with the roles** though to keeps things clean; (1) a role identifies someone making the request while (2) granting determines if the person fitting tha role should be granted permission for their request.
+> Ideally keep the grant checking functions in a file like *granting.py* or above your viewsets.
+Keep in mind; (1) a request can get matched to a role (2) but granting determines if the role will be granted access.

-> Keep in mind that someone can fit multiple roles.
-E.g. `admin` is also a user (unless you change the implementation of `is_user` and `is_admin`).

 Optimizing role checking